Online Counseling or Virtual Counseling or Telemental Health

 - People whose work schedules may conflict with a meeting during business hours.

-- People who live in remote areas who do not have therapist within driving distance.
+- People who live in remote areas who do not have a therapist within driving distance.

 - People with physical disabilities where transportation is a challenge.